-NEHS’s Intellectual Freedom Challenge (IFC) is now open to sophomore and junior members of NEHS interested in writing an argumentative essay about the use of controversial texts that have been or may be challenged due to theme, content, or language.
+NEHS’s Intellectual Freedom Challenge (IFC) invites sophomore or junior NEHS members to submit well-reasoned, argumentative essays about the use of controversial texts that have been or may be challenged due to theme, content, or language.
 Successful students receive book gift cards as well as a Crafton Award certificate.
 While all educators need to be thoughtful about such selections and have clear rationales for the decisions made concerning texts, all too often books are set aside, limited, or challenged because of content.
-The American Library Association, through its celebration of Banned Book Week each year (September 27- October 3 this year), along with other organizations like National Council of Teachers of English, urge all to push back against censorship attempts.
+The American Library Association (ALA), through its celebration of Banned Books Week each year (September 26 – October 2 this year), along with other organizations like National Council of Teachers of English, urge all to push back against censorship attempts.

 NEHS’s annual IFC competition is the first NEHS opportunity of the new school year.
 Over several years, the NEHS Intellectual Freedom Challenge has generated fine writing from members who believe in the power of literature and the “students’ right to read.”
 Up to twelve writers will each receive $100 and their sponsoring chapters $50.
 IFC essays will be accepted from September 7, 2021, through October 4, 2021; submissions will be made through the AwardSpring system.